 - If <sharp> braces are used the argument is a single word. - If (round) braces are used the argument extends until the end of the line on which the command was found. - If {curly} braces are used the argument extends until the next paragraph.
 Paragraphs are delimited by a blank line or by a section indicator.

-If [square] brackets are used the argument is optional.
+If in addition to the aboveargument specifiers [square] brackets are used the argument is optional.

 Here is an alphabetically sorted list of all commands with references to their documentation: